woodrush/lambdalisp/README.md

 The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the lambda calculus compiler LambdaCraft that I wrote for this project, used to compile LambdaLisp itself.

-LambdaLisp is written as a function `LambdaLisp = λx. ...` which takes one string as an input and returns one string as an output.
+LambdaLisp is written as a lambda calculus term `LambdaLisp = λx. ...` which takes one string `x` as an input and returns one string as an output.
-The input represents the Lisp program and the user's standard input (the `x` is the input string), and the output represents the standard output.
+The input `x` represents the Lisp program and the user's standard input, and the output represents the standard output.
 Strings are encoded to pure lambda terms using the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda calculus terms,